-The Company is a bank holding company that has elected to be a financial holding company and is subject to examination, regulation and periodic reporting under the Bank Holding Company Act of 1956 (the "Bank Holding Company Act"), as administered by the Federal Reserve Board.
+The Company is a bank holding company that has elected to be a financial holding company and is subject to examination, regulation and periodic reporting under the Bank Holding Company Act of 1956, as amended (the "Bank Holding Company Act"), as administered by the Federal Reserve Board.
 The Federal Reserve Board has adopted capital adequacy regulations for bank holding companies on a consolidated basis.
-The Dodd-Frank Act required the Federal Reserve Board to promulgate consolidated capital requirements for depository institution holding companies that are no less stringent, both quantitatively and in terms of components of capital, than those applicable to institutions themselves.
-Consolidated regulatory capital requirements identical to those applicable to the subsidiary institutions applied to bank holding companies with greater than \$1 billion in assets, including the Company, effective January 1, 2015.
-However, federal legislation enacted in May 2018 and implemented by the Federal Reserve Board effective August 30, 2018, raised the threshold of the Federal Reserve Board's "Small Bank Holding Company" exception to the application of consolidated capital requirements from \$1 billion to \$3 billion of consolidated assets.
-Consequently, bank holding companies of under \$3 billion of consolidated assets are no longer subject to the consolidated requirements unless otherwise directed by the Federal Reserve Board.
+Consolidated regulatory capital requirements identical to those applicable to the subsidiary institutions apply to bank holding companies with \$3 billion or more in consolidated assets.
+Bank holding companies with under \$3 billion of consolidated assets, including the Company, are not subject to the consolidated requirements unless otherwise directed by the Federal Reserve Board.

 Regulations of the Federal Reserve Board provide that a bank holding company must serve as a source of strength to any of its subsidiary banks and must not conduct its activities in an unsafe or unsound manner.
 The Dodd-Frank Act codified the source of strength policy and required the issuance of implementing regulations.
 Under the prompt corrective action provisions of the Federal Deposit Insurance Act, a bank holding company parent of an undercapitalized subsidiary bank must guarantee, within limitations, the capital restoration plan that is required of an undercapitalized bank.
 If an undercapitalized bank fails to file an acceptable capital restoration plan or to implement an accepted plan, the Federal Reserve Board may prohibit the bank holding company parent of the undercapitalized bank from paying any dividend or making any other form of capital distribution.
-In addition, Federal Reserve Board policy is that a bank holding company should pay cash dividends only to the extent that the company's net income for the past year is consistent with the company's capital needs, asset quality and overall financial condition.
+In addition, Federal Reserve Board policy is that a bank holding company should pay cash dividends only to the extent that the Company's net income for the past year is consistent with the Company's capital needs, asset quality and overall financial condition.

-A bank holding company is required to give the Federal Reserve Board prior written notice of any purchase or redemption of its outstanding equity securities if the gross consideration for the purchase or redemption, when combined with the net consideration paid for all such purchases or redemptions during the preceding 12 months, will equal 10% or more of the company's consolidated net worth.
+A bank holding company is required to give the Federal Reserve Board prior written notice of any purchase or redemption of its outstanding equity securities if the gross consideration for the purchase or redemption, when combined with the net consideration paid for all such purchases or redemptions during the preceding 12 months, will equal 10% or more of the Company's consolidated net worth.
 The Federal Reserve Board may disapprove such a purchase or redemption if it determines that the proposal would constitute an unsafe and unsound practice, or would violate any law, regulation, Federal Reserve Board order or directive, or any condition imposed by, or written agreement with, the Federal Reserve Board.
 Such notice and approval is not required for a bank holding company that is "well capitalized" under applicable regulations of the Federal Reserve Board, has received at least an overall "satisfactory" composite rating, as well as "satisfactory" rating for management, at its most recent bank holding company examination by the Federal Reserve Board, and that is not the subject of any unresolved supervisory issues.
 In addition, Federal Reserve Board guidance provides for agency prior review of bank holding company dividends and stock redemptions and repurchases in certain circumstances, which may affect our ability to pay dividends, or engage in redemptions or repurchases.